anjavelickovic/MovieBookingRS2/README.md

 ### Movies

+### Theater Hall

+Theater Hall microservice manages theater halls.
+Theater hall is described by
+* name
+* terms in which the projection of the movie can be held
+* number of seats

+Administrators are the only ones who can create, update or delete them.

+It is used by projection, reservations and reservations administration microservice via id and name.

+MongoDB is used for storing the data.

+### Projection

+Projection microservice manages movie projections.
+Movie projection is described by
+* details about movie,
+* details about theater hall where the projection of the movie is held
+* date and term in which the projection of the movie is held
+* number of reserved seats
+* price

+Administrators are the only ones who can create, update or delete them.

+It communicates with reservations microservice via gRPC to update number of reserved seats when reservations are made or deleted.

+MongoDB is used for storing the data.

 ### Discount

   Discount microservice stores coupons for movie ticket discounts.
 Only Administrators can create, update or delete coupons.
   Using the gRPC Discount microservice sends this coupon information to Reservations microservice.